YaroslavGarashchenko/Bash/README.md

 - second script run results contain 0 as the last output

 02 Task (script_cond_oper.sh)
-- create a script file in your home directory that does the following: checks if 1st and 2nd string arguments are equal and outputs the exit code of this operation checks if 1st string argument is longer than 2nd string argument and outputs the exit code of this operation checks if variable TEST is present in the environment (has non-zero length) and outputs the exit code of this operation
+Create a script file in your home directory that does the following: checks if 1st and 2nd string arguments are equal and outputs the exit code of this operation checks if 1st string argument is longer than 2nd string argument and outputs the exit code of this operation checks if variable TEST is present in the environment (has non-zero length) and outputs the exit code of this operation